 Anxiety, Mood & Adjustment Challenges

 Children, teens, and adults struggling with executive functioning challenges can develop symptoms of anxiety and depression.
 In turn, people who struggle with anxiety and depression can have trouble with school or work performance, behavior, and executive functioning.
-When considering your, your child, or your teen’s difficulties, it is important to contemplate all possible cause and effect connections.
+When considering the your, your child or your teen’s difficulties, it is important to contemplate all possible cause and effect connections.

 In this series of articles, Dr. Davenport outlines some of the common symptoms of these challenges and how to best address these needs.